StanFaas/DNSolver/README.md

 ## <a name="generate-domain-file"></a>Generate domain file

-To gerenate a file with domains I would recommend [AssetFinder](https://github.com/tomnomnom/assetfinder) by [TomNomNom](https://github.com/tomnomnom)
+To generate a file with domains I would recommend [AssetFinder](https://github.com/tomnomnom/assetfinder) by [TomNomNom](https://github.com/tomnomnom)

 ## <a name="todo"></a>Todo